jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 The .Generator class is a Coactivity which applies an action to a source (any object) and yields the results one by one.
+    generator = .Generator~new(source)~option1~option2...
+    r1 = generator~do
+    r2 = generator~do
+    ...
 The following options can be specified :
 ~action(action) :
     The action to execute on each item.
 The default action is {use arg item ; return item}.
     An action of type message (string) is supported.
 For convenience, the message is sent only